 Chanda moved with her husband and two children to San Juan Island in 2017 after living and working for five years in Saudi Arabia.
 Having traveled the world, she and her family feel lucky to now call San Juan Island their forever home.

-Penny has had animal experience as an intern in a marine mammal park and at a wildlife rehabilitation center in Texas before she was hired as Staff Rehabilitator at Wolf Hollow in 2007.
-She has a degree in zoology with emphasis in marine biology from University of Washington.
-She had spent a spring quarter at the University of Washington Laboratories here on the island.
-She always knew that she would be coming back to this place that she had come to love from her studies.
+Penny had animal care experience as an intern in a marine mammal park and at a wildlife rehabilitation center in Texas before she was hired as Staff Rehabilitator at Wolf Hollow in 2007.
+She has a degree in zoology with emphasis in marine biology from the University of Washington, and spent a spring quarter at the University of Washington Laboratories here on the island.
+She always knew that she would be coming back to this place, which she had come to love during her studies.
 Penny also brings five years of customer service and team management to Wolf Hollow.
 She enjoys giving a helping hand and assisting others in any way.
 As Staff Rehabber Penny’s work involves animal care, and training and supervising interns and animal care volunteers.

 Shona was born and raised in Scotland where she earned a degree in Biology and Environmental Science from the University of Stirling, before working for the Royal Society for the Protection of Birds and as a Countryside Ranger for several years.
 She spent two years working at a Marine Station in Sweden before moving to San Juan Island in 1990.
 Shona started volunteering at Wolf Hollow later that year and soon became a member of the rehab and education staff.

 As our Education Coordinator, Shona’s aim is to help people learn more about local wildlife and human impacts on these animals and their habitats.
 She coordinates our Educational Outreach Program, produces our newsletter, “Wild Times”, works with our education birds and coordinates our Internship Program.